 (Insert below timing for payments and provisions for withholding retainage, if any.)

-« »
+« Deposit payment of 50% of mobilization/general conditions is due upon starting the project, and progress invoice will be issued in accordance with completion of work.
+10% retainage will be withheld until the final walkthrough is complete.
+All payments are to be made within (10) business days following Flack’s delivery of any invoice. »

 § 4.2 Payments due and unpaid under the Contract Documents shall bear interest from the date payment is due at the rate below, or in the absence thereof, at the legal rate prevailing at the place of the Project.